annnoo/engine-breakout/README.md

 ## Known bugs
 * Locking the mouse pointer requires a double click
 * Leaving a level requires two presses of ESC
+* When entering the level selector after leaving a level, the just played level will not be highlighted

 ## Authors